oyyd/encryptsocks/README.md

 ### Examples

-Start clients that bind at `1088`:
+Start clients that bind at `1088` and will connect to `MY.SSSERVER.DOMAIN`:

 ```
-$ localssjs -b 1088
+$ localssjs -b 1088 -s MY.SSSERVER.DOMAIN
 ```

 Start daemon: